 GIFT BOOKS A selection of books is available in the library for donation.
 Gift books are $10 and may be donated in honor of someone for a job well done (i.e., teachers), a special occasion such as a birthday (i.e., students or family), or in memory of someone special.

 MAGAZINES Over 20 magazines for children are available for students to browse while in the library.
 There are also professional magazines available for faculty and parents.

-Select the summer packet corresponding to the grade your child will be in this Fall.
+Select the summer reading packet that matches the grade your child will be in this fall.

 You can search the collections in each library by going to its online catalog.
 Often, advanced searches defined by keywords work best.
 When you see a book you want in the list, click the checkbox next to it and then go to the "My Book Bag" option, which will appear in the left banner.
 You can then print the list of just the books you've selected.